rocktronica/OneFileCMS/readme.markdown

 ##Needed/potential/upcoming improvements

 - With Chrome, and possibly Safari, issue with Edit page: Clicking browser [back] & then browser [forward],  with file changed and not saved.
 On return (after [forward] clicked), file still has changes, but indicators are green (saved/unchanged).
 Does not affect FF 7+ or IE 8+.
-- Issue with Chrome's XSS filter: Editing some legitimate files with OneFileCMS will trigger the filter and disable most javascript provided functionallity, but only while on edit page of such a file.
+- Issue with Chrome's XSS filter: Editing some legitimate files with OneFileCMS will trigger the filter and disable much of the javascript provided functionallity, but only while on edit page with such a file, and only after a [Save].
 - Connection is not encrypted (doesn't use SSL), so passwords & usernames are sent in clear text during login.
   (However, this is true of most online login systems, unless SSL or the like is employed.)
 - Be aware that only some very basic data & error checking is performed.
 (But, it's getting better...)
   On Windows, for instance, it's possible to create folders that are subsequently inaccessible and undeletable by Windows.
 (Yea, I found out the hard way...)
-- Multiple login names.
+- Multiple languages support
 - Anything else?

 --------------------------------------------------------------------------------